arecai/DAT_course_final_assessment/README.md

 ## Project Overview

-In this project, we help the non-for-profit Washinton Help People organization to find the most afforadable houses.
+In this project, we help the non-for-profit Washington Help People organization to find the most affordable houses.

 ### Business problem
-The non-for-profit Washinton Help People organization (WHPO) has recently received an anonymous donation to build the maximum number of houses for homeless people.
-Herein, WHPO wants to get some insights to find the cheapest houses so they can buy more houses to help more homelesses.
-In this project, we will use regression models to identify the factors that have a signficant impact in the house price.
+The non-for-profit Washington Help People Organization (WHPO) has recently received an anonymous donation to build the maximum number of houses for homeless people.
+As such, WHPO wants to get some insights to find the cheapest houses so they can buy more units to help more homeless people.
+In this project, we will use regression models to identify the factors that have a significant impact on house price.

 Some of the questions that we will consider are: